hluu5/stockx_challenge/README.md

 ## Locally:
   npm run test
 ```

+## To insert data, you can use POSTMAN or axios to make a post request to '/createNewEntry':
+.
+Format:

 ## There are two ways to retrieve data from server API:
 1. Passing params in url: